What is Tension Myositis Syndrome?

 Fear

-The fuel for the pain is fear.
-Fear helps us to identify danger, but in the case of TMS or Neuroplastic Pain, there is no danger or there is no longer a danger, but the pain remains.
+The fuel for pain is fear.
+Fear helps us identify danger, but in the case of TMS or Neuroplastic Pain, there is no danger or no longer a danger, but the pain remains.

-Fear keeps the brain in a high alert state, or in a Fight/Flight/Freeze/Fawn state.
-When this goes on for a long time the brain may start to interpret things as unsafe, when in reality they are safe.
+Fear keeps the brain on high alert or in a Fight/Flight/Freeze/Fawn state.
+When this goes on for a long time, the brain may start to interpret things as unsafe when, in reality, they are safe.
 When fear becomes a habit, sometimes pain also becomes a habit.
 Our brains are trying to keep us safe.
 They are just trying to help us.

 How do you treat or cure Tension Myositis Syndrome?

-If you feel you have TMS read on to find out how to heal.
-If you’re still unsure, get checked out to make sure that there isn’t a physical impairment that is causing your symptoms.
+If you feel you have TMS, read on to learn how to heal.
+If you’re still unsure, get checked out to ensure that a physical impairment isn’t causing your symptoms.

 Teaching our brains to feel safe is how we heal TMS.
 It’s about breaking the fear habit and the pain habit, or the fear/pain/fear cycle.
 It all starts from fear, which can cause the brain to make a mistake and send out false alarms (pain), and then we become afraid of the pain, and the cycle continues.

-We have to break this cycle in order to heal from TMS.
+We have to break this cycle to heal from TMS.

 You can read more about how I was able to retrain my brain out of pain here.